 Somewhere at the beginning of our era, the celestial cross had changed its place, changing the star lore with it.
 The spring equinox is in now Pisces, and the fish is a symbol of Jesus Christ.
 The summer solstice is in Gemini, his baptism.
 The autumn solstice is in Virgo – Virgin Mary and the winter solstice is in Sagittarius – Pontius Pilate (pilate = spear).

-Strangely, but most of the scholars seem to ignore astronomy when dealing with comparative mythologies, and it is clear that they are making a huge mistake, as not only that this approach helps us understand the myths, but it also helps us to date them!
+Strangely, but most scholars seem to ignore astronomy when dealing with comparative mythologies, and it is clear that they are making a huge mistake, as not only that this approach helps us understand the myths, but it also helps us to date them!
 For example, it is also clear that Mithraism was originally practiced between 4,000-2,000BC when the equinoxes were in Taurus and Scorpio.
 The same goes for Sumerians, Minoans, and the other bull worshipers.
 Clearly, even when the celestial cross changes its position, the symbolism used for the past two millennia is not forgotten.